-HCD must ensure costs have been incurred and review invoices and/or receipts submitted prior to reimbursement.
+HCD must ensure costs have been incurred and reviews invoices and/or receipts submitted prior to reimbursement.
 If at any time costs are deemed ineligible by HCD or HUD, the Applicant is responsible for repayment.

-2.8.1.
-Minimum Project Award
+2.7.1 Project Award Cap